luissantos/cv/resume.md

 :   **Kotlin and other functional languages:** Expressive code is a great way to reduce the number of bugs
     and increase productivity.
 I've been looking at other languages and tools to increase productivity on the JVM platform.

+:   **Lisp, Scheme and Racket :**  On free my time I've been learning Racket.
+My interest in such languages
+    is due to its simplicity.
+This simplicity and flexibility makes them very powerful and the perfect vehicle to implement new programming concepts without the need to change the language.